 When most of us think of investing, we think of the stock market – investing in publicly traded equities.
 While most retail investors compete for the same, limited number of public companies listed on global exchanges, tens of millions of private businesses exist worldwide, many of which also seek to raise capital by issuing equity or borrowing from investors.
 Investing in private companies is not new, but for the most part, has only been accessible by institutional investors such as pension and endowment funds, charitable foundations and the ultra-high-net-worth.
 Until now.
-Harbourfront has exclusive access to retail friendly private businesses including private equity, private debt and private real estate.
-This means regardless of your investor accreditation status, you can access private securities through your Harbourfront advisor.
+Harbourfront has access to retail friendly private businesses including private equity, private debt and private real estate.
+This means you can access private securities through your Harbourfront advisor.

-Private securities generally provide portfolio stability and offset the volatility in equity and fixed income markets.
+Private securities generally provide portfolio stability and reduce the volatility in equity and fixed income markets.
 Faced with historically low interest rates, bonds no longer do their job so the old 60/40 ‘balanced’ portfolio approach, no longer works.

 Where is the Smart

 The most sophisticated investors in the world are allocating more of their assets to Alternative Investments due to chronically low bond yields, extreme central bank intervention, and the threat of overheated stock valuations.
 They believe that Alternative Investments will give them a better chance of achieving sufficiently higher returns to meet future obligations while protecting against excessive downside risk.

 Goodbye Traditional 60%/40% Portfolio – High-interest rates during the 80’s and 90’s supported the case of the “balanced” portfolio.
 Today, volatile equity markets coupled with increasing interest rates and low return bonds have created headwinds for the investment community.